sandeeps79/JS---FINALL---ASSIGNMENT/README.md

 > ### Step-2
 > + Then Submit all the fields.
 That are required and in correct format as it validates all of them .
-> + You can multiple Entries for Education , Experience and Skills .
+> + You can add multiple Entries for Education , Experience and Skills  by clicking on add button.
 > + Skills are like the first field is for type of skill like Programming Language, Tools, Databases etc. And second filed contains there subtype like for programming language are HTML,CSS,JS etc.
 > + You can also remove the extra fields that you add onclick of add button and remove it on click of remove button.
 > + on click of Generated Button it will redirect you to next page where you will show your resume.